-There was a time when the legality of fantasy sports betting was open to debate.
-Some of the biggest fantasy sites accepted residents from Washington as recently as 2014.
+There was a time when the legality of fantasy sports was open to debate.
+Some of the biggest fantasy sites accepted residents from Washington up until 2014.
 However, the gambling commission has since clarified its stance on fantasy betting and declared that the activity is illegal according to the 1973 Gambling Act.

-This page on the gaming commission’s website lays it out clearly:
+This page on the website of the Washington State Gambling Commission lays it out clearly:

 In 1973, when the Gambling Act was first passed, 100-square sports pool boards were authorized.

 The NCAA basketball “Final Four” tournament and the associated bracket pools increased in popularity after 1979 when ESPN aired the tournament on television for the first time.
 However, bracket pools, office sports pools, and fantasy sports have never been authorized as gambling activities in Washington State and are illegal.

 The fantasy sports industry has demonstrated a willingness to take calculated legal risks in some states, but the risk is too great in Washington State.
 As a result, the nation’s major fantasy sites remain closed to Washingtonians until something changes in the law.

-Speaking of which, there is an ongoing attempt to legalize fantasy sites in Washington State.
-SB 5169 introduced in January of 2017 proposes classifying fantasy sports contests as games of skill.
-The bill offers no regulations or rules apart from providing a legal definition of “fantasy competitions” and exemption such competitions from any classification as gambling.
+Currently, there are no active efforts to legalize fantasy sports in Washington State.
+SB 5169 introduced in 2017 and again in 2018 proposed classifying fantasy sports contests as games of skill.
+The bill offered no regulations or rules apart from providing a legal definition of “fantasy competitions” and exempting such competitions the state’s definition of gambling.

 Both online poker and internet gambling are prohibited by some of the strictest laws in the nation in Washington.
 Senate Bill SSB 6613 was passed in 2006 for the purpose of clarifying Washington’s stance on participation in unlawful internet betting.